Residency Mock Interview+PS EDITING

-Each interview slot will consist of 5 hours of training, which can be broken down to 1-2 hours each day live in person at our facility in NY OR Houston or over Skype please add Skype id goldusmlereview007.
+Each interview slot will consist of 4 hours of training, which can be broken down to 1-2 hours each day live in person at our facility in NY OR Houston or the sessions can be done online over Skype please add Skype id goldusmlereview007.

-FOR RESIDENCY mock interview LIVE in person at the Houston Clinic
+FOR RESIDENCY mock interview LIVE in person at the Houston Clinic-4hours

 416 North Sam Houston Pkwy East, Houston, Texas 77060 suite 416 E